Social comparison theory: Upward and downward social comparisons

-It has also been suggested that upward comparisons may provide an inspiration to improve, and in one study it was found that while breast cancer patients made more downward comparisons, they showed a preference for information about more fortunate others.
+It has also been suggested that upward comparisons may provide an inspiration to improve, and in one study, it was found that while breast cancer patients made more downward comparisons, they showed a preference for information about more fortunate others.

 Another study indicated that people who were dieting often used upward social comparisons by posting pictures of thinner people on their refrigerators.
-These pictures served as not only a reminder of an individuals current weight, but also as an inspiration of a goal to be reached.
+These pictures served not only as a reminder of an individual's current weight but also as an inspiration for a goal to be reached.
 In simple terms, downward social comparisons are more likely to make us feel better about ourselves, while upward social comparisons are more likely to motivate us to achieve more or reach higher.

+The influence of social media on self-comparisons adds another layer of discussion.
+Social media platforms, with their curated content and highlight reels, often become arenas for people to engage in upward social comparisons.
+The contrast streams of carefully crafted images and updates create an environment where people feel compelled to showcase the positive aspects of their lives, contributing to the phenomenon of self-preservation.
+The pressure to maintain a favorable online image can intensify the desire for upward social comparisons, as individuals strive to present themselves in the best possible light.
+The fear of missing out (FOMO) becomes a significant factor in this context.
+Seeing peers enjoying seemingly enriching experiences, luxurious lifestyles, or achieving notable milestones can trigger anxiety and a sense of inadequacy in those making comparisons.
+Research has indeed indicated a correlation between upward social comparison on social media and negative well-being.
+People who frequently engage in comparing their lives to the seemingly superior lives of others may experience heightened levels of stress, dissatisfaction, and even symptoms of social media addiction.
+The constant exposure to idealized representations can create unrealistic standards, fostering a perpetual cycle of discontent.
+Moreover, the addictive nature of social media platforms, driven by the need for validation through likes and comments, further amplifies the impact of upward social comparison.

 Moderators of social comparison

 Aspinwall and Taylor looked at mood, self-esteem, and threat as moderators that drive individuals to choose to make upward or downward social comparisons.
 Downward comparisons in cases where individuals had experienced a threat to their self-esteem produced more favorable self-evaluations.